 The largest of all amphibious warfare ships; resembles a small aircraft carrier; capable of Vertical/Short Take-Off and Landing (V/STOL), Short Take-Off Vertical Landing (STOVL), Vertical Take-Off and Landing (VTOL) tilt-rotor and Rotary Wing (RW) aircraft operations; contains a well deck to support use of Landing Craft, Air Cushioned (LCAC) and other watercraft (with exception of the first two LHA(R) class ships, LHA 6 and LHA 7, which have no well deck).
 LHA 8 will feature a well deck.

-The propulsion plant and electrical distribution and auxiliary systems designed and built for Makin Island will also be used aboard the USS America (LHA 6), the first ship in the LHA Replacement program.
+USS America (LHA 6), along with the future USS Tripoli (LHA 7) are LHD variants optimized for aviation capability.
+The propulsion plant and electrical distribution and auxiliary systems designed and built for USS Makin Island are also used aboard USS America and USS Tripoli, the first ships in the LHA Replacement program.

-Program Status LHA 5, LHA 6 and LHDs 1-8 are now in-service.
-The Navy awarded a contract for detail design and construction for LHA 7 (TRIPOLI) to HII on May 31, 2012.
+Program Status LHDs 1-8 and LHA 6 are in service.
+The Navy awarded a contract for detail design and construction for LHA 7 (T) to HII on May 31, 2012.
 The ship started fabrication on July 15, 2013.
-Preliminary design for LHA 8 is complete with contract design and design for affordability in progress.
+LHA 8 is programmed as a fiscal year 2017 ship.

 Point Of Contact Office of Corporate Communication (SEA 00D) Naval Sea Systems Command Washington, D.C.
 20376